 The dress cut itself is not a new one but instead a design that is reprised most, if not every, summer.
 It has a gathered, lined bust that stretches in a V-neck up into straps that cross in the back, creating a faux-halter neck look that doesn’t strain your neck.
 Those each straps attach to the back of the dress with a fabric covered button, which you can move easily if needed to make sure you get the perfect fit.
 The waist appears flatteringly cinched before the skirt flows out into a full, pleated 3/4 swing, which twirls as wonderfully as any Disney pricess prancing through the woods.
 To top it all off, this dress comes with a white grommet belt.

 I’m wearing this dress in my usual Miss C 2XL.
 The waist flat measures 36.5 inches with stretch to 38 inches, while I’d say the bust can accommodate approximately 46-48 inches (it’s hard to tell by measurements alone because of the darts/gathers of the bust.)
 The skirt is 29.5 inches long and can take a medium-full petticoat with no issues.
 The dress closes with a concealed back zip.

 The Giselle-Regina dress comes in sizes XS-5XL and Miss Candyfloss ship internationally, in addition to having select stockists around the globe.

 Disclaimer: The dress featured in this review was gifted to me by Miss Candyfloss with no obligations.
 The hat was previously gifted to me by Unique Vintage for review.
 I bought the bag but it’s from a company, Lola Von Rose, who have previously gifted me items for review.
+Use of my Mak Sweater affiliate code will earn me a small commission from your order.
 All opinions expressed are truthful and my own, with no input from any of the companies listed or any other individuals.